Jake McCarthy Player Props: Diamondbacks vs. Twins

-On Friday, Jake McCarthy (.273 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.273 slugging percentage in past 10 games, including no homers), battle starting pitcher Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

+In his most recent game, he strung together two hits (going 2-for-3) against the Twins.

 Jake McCarthy Game Info & Props vs. the Twins